callmesalmon/pearlOS/README.md

 ## License

-Unless explicitly stated, every single *modified* file in this project is licensed under the *Apache 2.0 License*, while the *unmodified* files are licensed under *MIT*.
-The "SPDX-License-Identifier" rule obviously overrides this option, and is how you explicitly state a different license.
-See [LICENSE](/LICENSE) for the 2 main licenses.
+This project is licensed under the ANTIFA-MIT license, which basically states that the project is only available to non-fascists, and to the people which it is available to, it is licensed under the MIT license.